Introduction

 What Is Content Marketing?

 Content marketing, on the other hand, is a newer approach that focuses on creating and distributing valuable, relevant, and consistent content to attract a clearly defined audience.
-Unlike traditional marketing, which is disruptive (think ads interrupting your favorite show), content marketing aims to provide information that the audience is actively seeking.
+Unlike traditional marketing, which is disruptive (think ads interrupting your favorite show), content marketing vs traditional marketing aims to provide information that the audience is actively seeking.

 Imagine you run a local bakery in London.
 Instead of spending a ton of money on TV ads, you could write a blog post about “The Best Bakeries in London,” including your bakery in the mix.
 Or, you could share delicious recipes on social media.
 This type of content attracts people who are already interested in your industry, and by offering them value, you build trust.